-A freedom business is sustainable, impactful, profitable business that supports your vision of a freedom life while you leave the world a little better than you found it.
+A freedom business is sustainable, impactful, profitable business that supports your vision of a freedom life while you work on leaving the world a little better than you found it.

-It’s a direct response to a growing crisis: inner and outer worlds in chaos seeking enlightenment.A freedom business is sustainable, profitable business that supports your vision of a freedom… Click To Tweet
+It’s a direct response to a growing crisis: our inner and outer worlds in chaos and seeking alignment.A freedom business is sustainable, profitable business that supports your vision of a freedom life.
+Click To Tweet

 The system might be broken, sure, but this climate is a catalyst for purposeful entrepreneurship, at the heart of which is a freedom life for anyone who dares to claim it and create it.